 Paros Surf Club at New Golden Beach is one of the longest-running clubs in Greece having opened 33 years ago.
 From 1992 to 2000 the club hosted PWA (Professional Windsurfing Association) World Cup events, a fact which helped turn the beach and the club into one of the hottest windsurfing destinations in Greece.
 Club head Nikos Papanikolaou and his experienced team offer top quality training to both beginners and more experienced windsurfers, with lessons offered in English, French and German.
 Featuring top-of-the-line equipment, the club offers a range of training and gear rental packages ranging from 60 euros per day to 300 euros for a week.

-Another highly popular destination for windsurfers and kitesurfers alike, the island also has the advantage of having an airport with flights from a wide range of international destinations.
+Another highly popular destination for windsurfers and kitesurfers alike, Rhodes also has the advantage of having an airport with flights from a wide range of international destinations.

 Prasonisi, on Rhodes southern tip is probably the most famous windsurfing location for more experienced surfers, featuring some of the strongest winds.
 Theologos, Lalisos, Ixia and Paradeisi are all also good options with a number of windsurfing clubs offering lessons for all ages.